anudeepsekhar/CarND-Path-Planning-Project/README.md

 ## Rubic Points
 ### Compilation
 #### 1. The code compiles correctly.
-No changes were made in the cmake configuration and the code compiles without an error.
+The cmake configuration was edited to add PID controller and the code compiles without an error.
 A new file was added src/spline.h.
 It is the Cubic Spline interpolation implementation: a single .h file you can use splines instead of polynomials.
 It was a great suggestion from the classroom QA video.

 Below is the output of the build.sh script
 ```